Zygmut/Zygmut/README.md

  - 🧠 I know some Python, Java, HTML/CSS/JS and bash

-- 🌱 Currently learning web dev
+- 🌱 Currently learning shell

 - 👾 Linux is my passion, even if its one to suffer when ricing